 If you do not act quickly, the IRS will garnish your income, property, or tax refund until you can no longer make ends meet.
 Wage garnishments can harm your credit score and affect other financial matters, such as applying for loans or mortgages, which is why all wage garnishment issues must be taken seriously and addressed without delay.

-In addition, to garnishment, the IRS may intercept any refund if you continue to owe prior year income tax after the garnishment begins.
+In addition, to garnishment, the IRS may intercept any refund if you continue to owe the prior year’s income tax after the garnishment begins.

 If you have received IRS notices or the IRS has started garnishing your wages, you should immediately contact the IRS.